choderalab/fahmunge/README.md

 The top two lines are examples of using a single PDB for all RUNs in the project.
 The third line shows how to use a different PDB for each RUN.
 `%(run)d` is substituted by the run number via `filename % vars()` in Python, which allows run numbers or other local Python variables to be substituted.
-This is done on a per-run basis, not per-clone.
+Substitution is only performed on a per-run basis, not per-clone.

 ##### Advanced Usage